IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 •	Build HTML templates for all 4 forms (the backend executive requested clean html code for building email templates (e.g. <p> First Name: {{firstname}} </p>).
 In progress

 •	On Volunteer Form, replace “Date of Birth” with “Are you over 18?”
 (Yes/No bullets).
 Adjust Volunteer Form model accordingly, and make sure submission is correct.
+[COMPLETED] - Albert

 •	Resolve multiple issues and error messages on Dog Application Form.
 Make sure submission is correct.